cbourjau/alice-rs/README.md

 This collection of crates provides and demonstrates:

 * A library/binary for downloading a desired amount of the publicly released data.
-See `alice-open-data`.
+See the [alice-download](https://github.com/cbourjau/alice-rs/tree/master/alice-download) crate.
+The [alice-open-data](https://github.com/cbourjau/alice-rs/tree/master/alice-open-data) crate provides some conviniences for latter locating and reading the downloaded files
-* Reading of so-called Event-summary-data (ESD) from [ROOT](https://root.cern.ch/)'s binary file format.
+* Reading of so-called Event Summary Data (ESD) from [ROOT](https://root.cern.ch/)'s binary file format.
-  This is achieved through automatically generated c++ code from ROOT (MakeClass) as well as from the Rust side (bindgen).
-See `alice-sys`.
+  This is achieved through automatically generated c++ code from ROOT (TTree::MakeClass) as well as from the Rust side (bindgen).
+See [alice-sys](https://github.com/cbourjau/alice-rs/tree/master/alice-sys).
 * A safe wrapper around a limited subset of the automatically generated bindings.
   These bindings enable a convinient asynchronous IO and re-organize the data with a rustic interface.
 Alternative backends like databases would be integrated at this this level.
-See `alice`
+See the  [alice](https://github.com/cbourjau/alice-rs/tree/master/alice) crate
 * High performace n-dimensional histograms for streaming data.
   Maintains a binned count of the data which can be successivly filled.
-See `histogram`
+See [histogram](https://github.com/cbourjau/alice-rs/tree/master/histogram)
-* Example analysis reproducing published results using all of the above crates.
-See `analyses`
+* A very simple analysis demonstrating how it all plays together.
+See [simple-analysis](https://github.com/cbourjau/alice-rs/tree/master/alice-download)

 ## Dependencies

-There are no dependencies on any ALICE specific software.
+There are no dependencies on any ALICE specific software!
 However, the public data was released in the [ROOT](https://root.cern.ch/) framework's binary data format.
-Therefore, a working ROOT 5 or 6 installation is required for the IO process.
+Therefore, a working ROOT 6 installation is required for the IO process.

 Furthermore, various excellent crates from the rust ecosystem have been leveraged.
-Most notably gcc-rs, bindgen, and ndarray.
+Most notably gcc-rs, bindgen, bitflags, chan, rayon, and ndarray.
+I am truely amazed by all of them!

 ## CERN, LHC, and ALICE